roccojiang/roccojiang.github.io/_posts/2021-07-17-algorithms-in-daily-life.md

 ![Example of a maze solved using Trémaux’s algorithm](/assets/images/tremaux.png){:standalone width="60%"}

 These three maze-solving algorithms covered are useful for a person inside of a maze.
 There are other methods that may be faster and guarantee a shortest path out, however they require us to have a full bird’s eye view of the maze.
-These include dead-end filling and shortest path algorithms such as breadth-first search, Dijkstra’s algorithm, and the A* search algorithm.
+These include dead-end filling and shortest path algorithms such as breadth-first search, Dijkstra’s algorithm, and the A* search algorithm[^4].
 Those who have done the D1 module in A Level Further Mathematics may intuitively recognise that the [paths in any maze (with no loops) can be pulled and stretched out to resemble a tree (from graph theory)](https://youtu.be/k1tSK5V1pds).

 Maze-solving seems to have little application to daily life, however it turns out that the idea of getting from one point to another in a constrained environment (like a maze) is very important in many applications that we use every day.
 In graph theory, an alternative way of describing a maze would be to have the passages as edges and intersections as nodes.
 A website that knows how roads are connected – such as Google Maps – can tell you the best way to get from your home to school, and an app that knows your friends – Facebook or Snapchat, for example – can better guess who else you may know, based on the connections between your mutual friends.
 Even robot vacuums are a good example, as different brands and models use different algorithms.
 Cheaper robots may use something similar to the random mouse algorithm, simply roaming around, while more expensive models may first map out your room to determine where obstacles are and then move back and forth in a grid-like pattern.
 The maze-solving algorithms that are used in everyday life may not be as simple as the ones described here, but it is important to understand how something so seemingly trivial can be so important in real-world applications.